Richard Golian

 Such a wide gap between share prices and underlying earnings often signals trouble ahead.
 Whether through price corrections or long-term stagnation, the current market dynamic suggests that this optimism may soon face a harsh reality.

-As I wrote before, this isn’t a reason to panic, but it is a reason to pause, ask questions, and ensure decisions are based on facts rather than narratives.
+As I wrote before, this is not a reason to panic, but it is a reason to pause, ask questions, and ensure decisions are based on facts rather than narratives.

 This article is intended for informational and educational purposes only.
 It does not constitute financial advice, a recommendation to buy or sell any securities, or a guarantee of future market performance.
 The views expressed are solely those of the author, who may also be an investor.
 Investing in financial markets involves risk, and each reader should make their own decisions independently and, if necessary, consult with a licensed professional.